Meet the team…

 Jim lives on Dartmoor with his wife Kirsty, a Doctor and their 2 sons, neither of whom are showing any signs of settling to an indoor life!

 Don, a graduate in Psychology, is a keen adventurer and an active sportsman.
 He has undertaken adventures around the world, including hiking the Grand Canyon, climbing Volcanos in Nicaragua and exploring the Andes in Bolivia.
-He is also a keen rugby player and skier and recently taken the role of the resident ‘GoPro’ video maker.
+He can usually be found running the courses in the Scottish Highlands, organising corporate events and in the office helping out with the Sales and Marketing.
+He is also a keen rugby player, skier and crossfitter and has recently taken the role of the resident ‘GoPro’ video maker.